Do Go On - 396 - Rosemary Brown: A Musical Seance

 She's like, that's what I've been saying.

-That's your defence of her.
+That's your defence of it.

 She's an idiot.